Latest Updates

 Mar.
 4 | H.B.
 1729 amended in the House K-12 Subcommittee

 Will Estrada testified in support of H.B.
 1729 as amended in the House K-12 Education Subcommittee on Tuesday morning joined by Claiborne Thornton, president of THEA.
-The amended version passed and will be heard by the full House Education Committee on March 17.
+The amended version passed and is in the House Education Committee.

 Please call your Tennessee state representative and ask him or her to support H.B.
 1729 as amended.
 You can find your state representative at this link.